tuxedoar/ldap-attributes-selector/README.md

   SERVER                URI formatted address (IP or domain name) of the LDAP
                         server
-  BASEDN                Specify the searchbase or base DN of the LDAP server USER_ATTRS            A set of comma separated LDAP attributes to list
+  BASEDN                Specify the searchbase or base DN of the LDAP server ATTRIBUTES            A set of comma separated LDAP attributes to list

 optional arguments:
   -h, --help            show this help message and exit